Allegro CL 10.1

-Allegro CL ® is the most powerful dynamic object-oriented development system available today, and is especially suited to enterprise-wide, complex application development.
-Complex applications with billions of objects are now made easy with Allegro CL 10.
-The complexity of today's software applications and the explosion of data size are pervasive in all fields ranging from Life Sciences to Manufacturing to Financial Analytics.
-Allegro CL 10 is the most effective system for developing and deploying applications to solve these complex problems in the real world.
-For more information, contact info@franz.com.
+Allegro CL ® the most powerful Symbolic AI development system available today offers a perfect match with LLMs for fact-based enterprise-wide, AI application development.
+The power of Symbolic AI with LLMs, required by fields ranging from Life Sciences to Manufacturing to Financial Analytics, is delivered by Franz's complete AI technology stack, which also satisfies the need for Retrieval Augmented Generation (RAG).
+Allegro CL 11.0 is the most effective system for developing and deploying Neuro-symbolic applications to extend AI in the real world.
+For more information, contact [email protected].

 Jason Cornez CTO, RavenPack International